Salma Hayek finally got her fairytale wedding.

 About 150 friends and family members were in attendance, including Penélope Cruz, Edward Norton, Woody Harrelson, Olivier Martinez, Luis Miguel, Ashley Judd, Charlize Theron, Stuart Townsend, Bono, Gael García Bernal, Enrique Murciano, David Blaine, Ziyi Zhang, Anna Wintour and former French President Jacques Chirac.
 The wedding was a black tie affair.
 Guests wore black and gold masks as they arrived for the nuptials.

-The weekend celebration kicked off Friday evening with a carnival-style masked ball at the Venice's historic Punta Della Dogana.
+A masked ball The weekend celebration kicked off Friday evening with a carnival-style masked ball at the Venice's historic Punta Della Dogana.
 The structure, which is leased from the city by Pinault's father and has undergone a $70-million renovation, will open to the public on June 6 as the Pinault Foundation Centre for Contemporary Art.

 The couple's guests have enjoyed the sites of Italy's most romantic city since arriving Thursday.
 Woody Harrelson and wife Lucy Louie were spotted hand-in-hand taking a stroll around Piazza San Marco on Thursday.